|

 labor, no stable, no animals, no wooden manger, no Magi visiting Bethlehem

 anywhere near the time of the birth of Jesus.
-And we are leaning toward
+And if you read Christmas

 Jesus moved closer and closer to the final destiny for which He was